Policies

 Currently, we offer four productions per year.
 A fall musical, our annual Nutcracker in December, our spring Ballet in May and a spring musical.

-We currently perform at The Old Post Office Playhouse and The Hickory Community Theater.
-This is a wonderful opportunity to work in beautiful facilities, for which you pay nothing but the price of tickets for admission.
+We collaborate with local theatre companies so that our students can perform in beautiful facilities, for which you pay nothing but the price of tickets for admission.

 If you are unable to fulfill your Support Squad commitment, we require a $40 payment per Role to cover the expense of finding and paying someone to fill the position.

 Level 4-6 dancers must audition to be considered for productions.
-Students are only allowed to miss 2 rehearsals before their casting will be reconsidered.
+Students are only allowed to miss 1 rehearsal before their casting will be reconsidered.
 Students cannot have any conflicts during tech week or performances without prior approval.
 If a dancer misses a tech week rehearsal without prior approval, they will not be allowed to perform.

 In order to perform in a Ballet production, the minimum class requirements are:

-- Ballet 4 – 3 classes per week
+• Ballet 4 – 3 classes per week, pointe class, PBT class

-- Ballet 5 and 6- 4 ballet technique classes a week and one pointe class
+• Ballet 5 and 6- 4 ballet technique classes a week, one pointe class, PBT class

 This ensures the student’s strength, stamina and technical ability matches the demands of the performance material.